tito-arch/BABC-2/content/posts/the-great-etherum-merge.md

 The main reasons for the merge were:

-* To make Ethereum more green which means less energy consumption, especially energy from un renewable sources.
+* Making Ethereum green means less energy consumption, especially energy from non-renewable sources.
-* To make Ethereum more scalable this is by improving the transaction speeds, reaching a consensus does not need workers.
+* To make Ethereum more scalable is by improving the transaction speeds, reaching a consensus does not need workers.

 > It's important to note that Proof of Stake does not make Ethereum faster as it does not affect the network capacity.